openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A document issued to an enrolled learner who successfully completes a course with the required passing grade.
 Not all edX courses offer certificates, and not all learners enroll as certificate candidates.

-For information about setting up certificates for your course, see :ref:`partnercoursestaff:Setting Up Course Certificates`.
+  For information about setting up certificates for your course, see :ref:`Setting Up Certificates`.

 **Chapter**